Varzaneh, Qom

-Varzaneh (ورزنه) is a village in Dastjerd Rural District, Khalajastan District, Qom County, Qom Province, Iran.
+Varzaneh (ورزنه) is a village in Dastjerd Rural District, Khalajestan District, Qom County, Qom Province, Iran.
 At the 2006 census, its population was 158, in 46 families.
 Approximately a hundred kilometers away from Isfahan and two hundred from Yazd, Varzaneh (ورزنه) is known for its wonderful sand dunes.
-The place is (not so much) frequented by tourists who are seeking the peace of a night spent in a desert and the warmth of an evening around a camp fire sitting with Iranians on a Persian carpet under the stars.
+The place is (not so much) frequented by tourists who are seeking the peace of a night spent in a desert and the warmth of an evening around a campfire sitting with Iranians on a Persian carpet under the stars.

 Citadel of Ghurtan

-The ancient Ghurtan old citadel is located 12km west of Varzaneh, and you can reach it directly from Isfahan, being 90km east of Isfahan city.
-It's located on the bank of the Zayanderud river and has survived natural disasters and many wars for 1000 years.
-Having very thick walls made of adobe mud brick) made it a protected complex for people living in the region.
+The ancient Ghurtan old citadel is located 12 km west of Varzaneh, and you can reach it directly from Isfahan, being 90 km east of Isfahan city.
+It's located on the bank of the Zayanderud river and has survived natural disasters and many wars for 1,000 years.
+Having very thick walls made of adobe mud brick made it a protected complex for people living in the region.
 The thickness of the walls varies from 3 to 4m and they are about 9m high.
 The citadel has an area of 40,000 square meters.
 Nowadays, only four families are living inside.
 The citadel contains four mosques, a pigeon house, a water reservoir, a mill and many houses.
-It is protected by fourteen round towers and you would enter by two gateways.
+It is protected by fourteen round towers, and you would enter by two gateways.